By Stratis Georgiou – a Concerned Orthodox Christian

 To provide some additional background for my statement about who the heck am I to write this article, let me first say that I am a nobody.
 I am a simple, Orthodox Christian man who is trying to be watchful in the age in which I live.

-The inspiration for writing this article came to me while I was reading about St. Nicholas’ in the Synaxarion[iv] on his feast day (December 6), very early in the morning, while sitting in silence in front of the armoire (see below) in which we (my wife and I) keep the icons we have collected from our individual and joint pilgrimages.
+The inspiration for writing this article came to me while I was reading about St. Nicholas’ in the Synaxarion[iv] on his feast day (December 6), very early in the morning, while sitting in silence in front of the armoire (see below) in which my wife and I) keep the icons we have collected from our individual and joint pilgrimages.

-As a counterpoint, I understand that a fellow brother or sister Orthodox Christian might be offended by this article and may be thinking: Who does this guy think he is to write an article like this about our US Archbishop?
+Look, I understand that a fellow brother or sister Orthodox Christian might be offended by this article and may be thinking: Who does this guy think he is to write an article like this about our US Archbishop?

 My answer, as nobody special, is this: